Rsmith12345/Stock-Cluster-Analysis/README.md

 - **Dynamic Visualization**
 - **Easily adjustable features to use with clustering alg**

-## See Screenshot file for Example Output!
+## See Screenshot File for Example Output!

 ## Requirements (Necessary libraries)